Last updated on October 27th, 2023 at 12:40

-One of the main reasons coffee lovers and coffee enthusiasts opt to enjoy this drink is due a to a hot coffee on a hot summer‘s day being uncomfortable to drink, leaving you hot and a little sweaty.
-A refreshing and cold, ice cold coffee hits the spot, tastes great and is an enjoyable pick-me-up.
+One of the main reasons coffee lovers and coffee enthusiasts opt to enjoy this drink is due to a hot coffee on a hot summer’s day being uncomfortable to drink, leaving you hot and a little sweaty.
+A refreshing and cold, ice-cold coffee hits the spot, tastes great and is an enjoyable pick-me-up.

 Where And How, And When Did Iced Coffee Begin?

-Around the 1840s, the soldiers would make their coffee with cold water and adding ice.
+Around the 1840s, the soldiers would make their coffee with cold water and add ice.